China warns firms not to engage in politics over Xinjiang | Politics

 China warns firms not to engage in politics over Xinjiang

-Washington on Friday condemned what it called a state-led social media campaign in China against the U.S. and other international companies for committing not to use cotton from Xinjiang.
+WESTERN SANCTIONS Washington on Friday condemned what it called a state-led social media campaign in China against U.S. and other international companies for committing not to use cotton from Xinjiang.

 "They have lost their minds and their conscience, they are enthusiastic about political manipulation and the abuse of sanctions, to a level that is hysterical," said Xu.
 Anayat said: "Their real purpose by fabricating the issue of genocide is to disrupt security and stability in China."

-China has repeatedly denied all such charges and says the camps are for vocational training and combating religious extremism.
+China has repeatedly denied all such charges and say the camps are for vocational training and combating religious extremism.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)